-The proper replacement parts, fluids, and lubricants to use are listed in Recommended Fluids and Lubricants on page 6-12 and Maintenance Replacement Parts on page 6-14.
-When the vehicle is serviced, make sure these are used.
-All parts should be replaced and all necessary repairs done before you or anyone else drives the vehicle.
+The proper replacement parts, fluids, and lubricants to use are listed in Recommended Fluids and Lubricants on page 7-10 and Maintenance Replacement Parts on page 7-12.
 We recommend the use of genuine parts from your dealer/retailer.

 Scheduled Maintenance